max-power/passbook/README.md

 ## See Also

-There is also a very tiny version available here: https://gist.github.com/max-power/9262053
+There is also a very tiny (60 LOC) version available here: https://gist.github.com/max-power/9262053

 ## Contributing